patbi/See-Docs_Handbook/README.md

 This Employee Handbook describes the employment policies applicable to all employees of the Company.
 Where there are differences in the terms applicable to employees in different jurisdictions, the differences are noted in the Handbook.
 This Handbook is not a contract, express or implied, guaranteeing employment for any specific duration.

-This Handbook is designed to familiarize employees with the employment policies of Navigo.
+This Handbook is designed to familiarize employees with the employment policies of SeeDoc.
 Employees should read, understand, and comply with all provisions of the Handbook.
-It describes many of the responsibilities of an employee and outlines the programs developed by Navigo to benefit its employees.
+It describes many of the responsibilities of an employee and outlines the programs developed by SeeDoc to benefit its employees.

 No Employee Handbook can anticipate every circumstance or question about policy.
-As Navigo continues to grow and as business needs, employment legislation and economic conditions change, Navigo reserves the right to revise, supplement, or rescind any policies or portion of the Handbook from time to time as it deems appropriate, in its sole and absolute discretion.
+As SeeDoc continues to grow and as business needs, employment legislation and economic conditions change, SeeDoc reserves the right to revise, supplement, or rescind any policies or portion of the Handbook from time to time as it deems appropriate, in its sole and absolute discretion.
 No statement or promise by any other member of the Company can be interpreted as a change in policy nor will it constitute an agreement with an employee.
 Employees will be notified of such changes to the Employee Handbook as they occur.

 Should there be any discrepancy between the Handbook and other documents of the Company, the policies incorporated in the Handbook shall govern.
-This Employee Handbook supersedes any and all other previous Navigo Employee Handbooks or other Navigo policies, whether written or oral.
+This Employee Handbook supersedes any and all other previous SeeDoc Employee Handbooks or other SeeDoc policies, whether written or oral.

-Policies set forth in this Handbook are not intended to create a contract, nor are they to be construed to constitute contractual obligations of any kind or a contract of employment between Navigo and any of its employees.
-No person can enter into an employment contract with Navigo for a specified period of time or make any agreement contrary to this policy without written approval from CEO.
+Policies set forth in this Handbook are not intended to create a contract, nor are they to be construed to constitute contractual obligations of any kind or a contract of employment between SeeDoc and any of its employees.
+No person can enter into an employment contract with SeeDoc for a specified period of time or make any agreement contrary to this policy without written approval from CEO.

-The provisions of the handbook have been developed at the discretion of management and may be audited, amended or cancelled at any time, at Navigo’s sole discretion.
-Whenever the word “Company” is used, it refers to the employer, “Navigo”.
+The provisions of the handbook have been developed at the discretion of management and may be audited, amended or cancelled at any time, at SeeDoc’s sole discretion.
+Whenever the word “Company” is used, it refers to the employer, “SeeDoc”.